We aim to improve healthcare by better understanding the causes of, and solutions to, gaps between research evidence and its application in practice.

 - Develop young researchers for research programs in sustainable health care.

-To deliver these aims, we will generate new research evidence on four big neglected problems in healthcare.
+To deliver these aims, we will both synthesise and generate new evidence on four neglected problems in healthcare.

-- Overdiagnosis: which has led to massive increase in the apparent prevalence of many diseases through definition change and overdetection, causing much harm and rising health care costs.
+- Overdiagnosis: which has led to massive increase in the apparent prevalence of many diseases through definition change and overdetection, causing harm and rising healthcare costs.

-- Neglected non-pharmaceutical treatments: which are often as effective or more effective than their pharmaceutical cousins, but are poorly described, poorly “marketed”, and little used.
+- Neglected non-pharmaceutical treatments: which are often as effective and as safe, or safer than their pharmaceutical cousins, but are poorly described, poorly “marketed”, and therefore, little used.